Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/ViewModelBase.md

 ### InitializeViewModelAsync()

 Initializes the view model.
-Normally the initialization is done in the constructor, but sometimes this must be delayed to a state where the associated UI element (user control, window, ...) is actually loaded.This method is called as soon as the associated UI element is loaded.
+Normally the initialization is done in the constructor, but sometimes this must be delayed to a state where the associated UI element (user control, window, ...) is actually loaded.
+This method is called as soon as the associated UI element is loaded.

 #### Returns